kiwi0fruit/sugartex/README.md

 # SugarTeX

 SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
+Designed to be uses instead of `$formula$` insertions to markdown.

 See [SugarTeX documentation](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md).